betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow_Alt.md

 # A Proposed Alternative Editorial Workflow for BSSw.io Curated Content

-This description of workflow for content development of Curated Content ideas is based entirely on [earlier workflow document](CuratedContentEditorialWorkflow.md).
+This description of workflow for content development of Curated Content ideas is based entirely on [earlier workflow document](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/80d90aef9b9df524a3397425a5a09e1d6f880b70/Site/CuratedContentEditorialWorkflow.md) which has since been deleted.

 A key difference in this alternative workflow is that it explicitly requires **EB Members** to engage in specific activities on a routine basis, in particular